Volkswagen Tiguan: India

-The second generation Tiguan was launched in India on May 24, 2017, initially available in the SWB variant.
+The second generation Tiguan was launched in India on 24 May 2017, initially available in the SWB variant.
 It was available in two trim levels: Comfortline and Highline.
 The Indian-spec Tiguan is locally assembled at Volkswagen India's Aurangabad plant.
 The launch of the Tiguan in the Indian market marks Volkswagen India's return to the SUV segment, since the Touareg was discontinued there in 2013.
 The LWB Tiguan Allspace was showcased at the Auto Expo 2020 and was launched to the Indian market in March 2020.
 The facelift Tiguan was launched in India on 7 December 2021.

 Malaysia

-The second generation Volkswagen Tiguan was launched in Malaysia on April 5, 2017, only the SWB variant is available there.
+The second generation Volkswagen Tiguan was launched in Malaysia on 5 April 2017, only the SWB variant was available there.
 It was offered with two trim levels: Comfortline and Highline.
 The Malaysian-spec Tiguan is locally assembled at HICOM Automotive's plant in Pekan, front-wheel drive only and powered by a 1.4-litre TSI engine.
-In 2020, Volkswagen launced the LWB variant of the Tiguan in Malaysia.
+In 2020, Volkswagen launched the LWB variant of the Tiguan in Malaysia.
 The LWB variant of the Tiguan will be sold as the Tiguan Allspace in Malaysia.
 It will be sold alongside the SWB variant.
 The LWB version will be imported from Mexico as HICOM Automotive only produces the SWB variant of the Tiguan.
 The Tiguan Allspace will be available in two trim levels: Highline and R-Line 4Motion.
 The Tiguan Allspace Highline will be powered by a 1.4-litre TSI engine while the Tiguan Allspace R-Line 4Motion is powered by a 2.0-litre TSI engine.